Siraj al-Din Urmavi

-Sirāj al-Dīn Mahmūd ibn Abī Bakr Urmavī (also spelled Urmawī; 1198–1283) was a Persian-speaking Iranian Shafiʽi jurist, logician and philosopher from Urmia in Azerbaijan, a region in north-western Iran.
+Sirāj al-Dīn Mahmūd ibn Abī Bakr Urmavī (also spelled Urmawī; 1198–1283) was a Shafiʽi jurist, logician and philosopher from Urmia in Azerbaijan, a region in north-western Iran.
 He spent most of his scholarly life in Ayyubid-ruled Cairo, and from 1257 in Seljuk-ruled Konya.
 The Iranian diaspora he was part of, proficient in Persian and Arabic, contributed majorly to the Islamization and Persianization of Anatolia.
 Most of his extant works were written in Arabic but there is also one known work in Persian.
-He was an acquintance of Rumi.
+He was an acquaintance of Rumi.

 Career

-Urmavi went to Mosul to study religion and mental science.
+A Persian-speaking Iranian, Urmavi went to Mosul to study religion and mental science.
 He became a well-known scholar, not only in religion and mental studies but also in philosophy, logic, medicine, mathematics and astronomy and received praise from his professors.
 He was a student of Kamal al-Din ibn Yunus and found interest in his work on Fakhr al-Din al-Razi.
 Urmavi later travelled to Malatya to meet Awhad al-Din Kermani and was welcomed by Kayqubad I. Afterwards, he left for Damascus and Cairo.
 The Ayyubid Sultan As-Salih Ayyub made Urmavi an ambassador in the 1240s.
 In circa 1257, Urmavi moved to Konya in the Sultanate of Rum, where he wrote many works including the most famous work of his Latā'if al-ḥikma which he handed over to Kaykaus I. The reason behind his move to Konya is uncertain, but it could have been due to the Mongol invasion.
-In Konya, Urmavi became a qadi (religious judge) by 1266 and issued an fatwa to defend the city when the Mongols approached the city.
+In Konya, Urmavi became a qadi (religious judge) by 1266 and issued a fatwa to defend the city when the Mongols approached the city.
 This was welcomed by Kaykaus I who conveyed his appreciation in a letter to Urmavi and made him an elder of Anatolia.
-Urmavi was praised by Ahmad Aflaki who also mentioned that he was a acquaintance of Rumi and gave an anecdote on their relationship.
+Urmavi was praised by Ahmad Aflaki who also mentioned that he was an acquaintance of Rumi and gave an anecdote on their relationship.
 Urmavi was moreover present at the funeral of Rumi.

 Urmavi died in 1283 in Konya.
 Safi al-Din al-Hindi was a student of Urmavi.